tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 ATOM uses [sklearnex](https://intel.github.io/scikit-learn-intelex/index.html)
 to accelerate sklearn applications and still have full conformance with its API.
 This tool can bring over 10-100X acceleration across a variety of transformers and models.
+See [here][example-accelerating-pipelines] an example.

 ### Prerequisites